Scramble Header Logo

 Whether you only need some light around camp (proximity lighting) or you're trekking deep into the night (long distance beam), you're going to need some artificial light to get things done while the sun is rolled away by the mighty scarab.

-It doesn't matter how great the electronics and LED bulb(s) are on a headlamp if the batteries that power them are rubbish or have been rendered so by the cold.
+It doesn't matter how great the electronics and LED bulb(s) are on a headtorch if the batteries that power them are rubbish or have been rendered so by the cold.
 So, in part 2 we'll quickly skim over the effect of the cold on battery capacity and output and summarise what you probably already know.

 We'll then segue smoothly into the final section, where we'll recommend our ideal head torch and battery setup for operating in low sub-zero temperatures and trekking deep into the night.